 How to Connect

-CMAS webinars will use the Cisco WebEx platform.
-If you have not connected to a WebEx on your browser before, you will need to install a plugin when you connect.
-If you'd like to test your system prior to the start of the webinar, visit the WebEx Test Meeting to view system requirements and get set up.
+CMAS webinars will use the Zoom platform.
+If you have not connected to a Zoom meeting on your browser before, you will need to install a plugin when you connect.
+If you'd like to test your system prior to the start of the webinar, visit the Zoom Test Meeting to view system requirements and get set up.

 Have A Webinar Topic?